ergochat/ergo/SECURITY.md

-In general, only the latest release of Ergo is supported (this is the latest release on the [releases page](https://github.com/ergochat/ergo/releases) not marked as a pre-release, or latest tag in the semver ordering, or the current value of the `stable` branch).
+In general, only the latest release of Ergo is supported (this is the latest release on the [releases page](https://github.com/ergochat/ergo/releases) not marked as a pre-release, or the latest tag in the semver ordering not marked as a release candidate, or the current value of the `stable` branch).

 We strive to provide a safe upgrade path for all deployments.
 In the interest of this, serious vulnerabilities will be patched from the latest stable release,